camilledlmt/midjourney-bias-exploration/README.md

 </div>
 <br>
 <p align="justify">
 We could observe a higher rate of violence in the suburbs compared to villages and cities.
-This trend is clearly illustrated in Figure X, where a positive correlation coefficient of 0.26 between suburbs and violence contrasts with a negative correlation coefficient of -0.26 between cities and violence.
+This trend is clearly illustrated in the graph below, where a positive correlation coefficient of 0.26 between suburbs and violence contrasts with a negative correlation coefficient of -0.26 between cities and violence.
 </p>
 <br>
 <div style="text-align: center;">